tsweet77/intention-repeater/README.md

 I am filled with orgasmic bliss.

-sample_intentions.txt
+You can run an intention file (with many intentions) by running the filename, such as: sample_intentions.txt

-Picture1.jpg is perfectly and euphorically healed.
+You can charge up an image, like so: Picture1.jpg is perfectly and euphorically healed.

 That last one allows images to be used just from the name of the file, if it is in the same folder as the .py file.
 Just substitute with the name of your image.